zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

     kendo.ui.Widget.fn.init.call(that, element, options);

-Kendo takes the options parameter and uses it to extend the widget's defined options.
+Kendo UI takes the options parameter and uses it to extend the widget's defined options.
 When that method call returns, **this.options** will be:

         {